-- S’il vous plait – Please (It’s always polite to say ‘please’ and ‘thank you’)
+- S’il vous plait – Please (It’s always polite to say “please” and “thank you”)

-- Merci – Thank you (You can also say “Merci beaucoup” which means ‘Thank you very much’)
+- Merci – Thank you (You can also say “Merci beaucoup” which means “Thank you very much”)

 - Bonne Journée – Have a good day (Your waiter may say this when you leave the restaurant.
 You can smile and reply with “Merci”)

 - La facture – The bill (If you want to ask for the bill, say “La facture s’il vous plait”)

-After lunch, this is the perfect time to explore Old Montreal.
-Don’t be afraid to get lost as you wonder the cobble stone streets.
-If you’re still hungry, grab a sweet treat from Le Petit Dep or Mlle Catherine.
+After lunch, this is the perfect time to check out this Old Montreal itinerary.
+Don’t be afraid to get lost as you wonder the cobblestone streets.

 Make your way to Notre-Dame Basilica.
 This is one of the oldest examples of Gothic Revival religious architecture in Canada.